nodemailer/wildduck/README.md

 ## Goals of the Project

 1. Build a scalable and distributed IMAP server that uses clustered database instead of single machine file system as mail store
-2. Push notifications.
+2. Allow using internationalized email addresses
+3. Provide Gmail-like features like pushing sent messages automatically to Sent Mail folder or notifying about messages moved to Junk folder so these could be marked as spam
+4. Add push notifications.
 Your application (eg. a webmail client) should be able to request changes (new and deleted messages, flag changes) to be pushed to client instead of using IMAP to fetch stuff from the server
-3. Provide Gmail-like features like pushing sent messages automatically to Sent Mail folder or notifying about messages moved to Junk folder so these could be marked as spam

 ## Similar alterntives